MyrtheV/Bayesian-Hierarchical-Modelling-An-Introduction-and-Reassessment/README.md

 This repository contains all the documents that are used to create the paper "Bayesian Hierarchical Modeling: Introduction and Reassessment".
 Here, we describe the content of the repository.
 Please read this information carefully before using the documents.

 1. Manuscript
-2. Folders A to H
+2. Folders A to K
-3. Images
+3. I - Images
-4. R code
+4. J - R code
-5. R objects
+5. K - R objects

 # 1. Manuscript

 The manuscript is written in a R Markdown file called "manuscript.Rmd".
 It includes code for the prior visualizations that can be run by knitting the document.
 The folders "manuscript_cache", "manuscript_files" and "manuscript.tex" are provided when knitting the document.
 The files "apa6.csl" and "r-references.bib" are needed to knit the .rmd file.
 They contain a template for the APA style and the reference list.
 To only read the manuscript, you can open the "manuscript.pdf" file.

-# 2. Folders A to H
+# 2. Folders A to K

-The repository contains eight folders (A to H), in the manuscript referred to as Online Supplements:
+The repository contains 11 folders (A to K), in the manuscript referred to as Online Supplements:

 - A: Model Parameterization
 - B: Default Priors Rstan